Adapt Before Comparison: A New Perspective on Cross-Domain Few-Shot Segmentation: Experiments

 \subsection{Comparison with State-of-the-art}

 All previous work in our comparisons is trained on PASCAL VOC 2012\cite{pascal} or, for \cite{HDM23}, on the even richer COCO\cite{coco}.
-Our method has seen no dataset.

-Table \ref{tab:benchmark} compares our work on the CD-FSS benchmark \cite{pat}.
+Our method has seen no dataset. \\ Table \ref{tab:benchmark} compares our work on the CD-FSS benchmark \cite{pat}.
 In both 1-shot and 5-shot, we surpass PMNet on mIoU by significant margins of 5.5, 7.4 on Deepglobe and by 8.6,7.4 on Chest X-ray, while underperforming on FSS also by a large 10.0 and 10.1.
 FSS underperformance is due to the character of our approach which does not attempt to learn a segmentation network.
 As a consequence we can find local semantic similarity well, but a) not learn global semantic clues as a segmentation network's encoder would, and b) not learn spatial accuracy as a segmentation network's decoder would.
 This impacts our performance on FSS, where finding the object is generally easy, and performance is gained by spatial accuracy.
 For ISIC, PMNet\cite{dam} treats all images as if they belonged to the same semantic class.
 Hence, they report mIoU by only ``averaging'' the IoU of one class, which forbids comparison with the CD-FSS benchmark.
 Nevertheless, we also compare with their ISIC setting, where our work performs better with 51.3(+0.2) on 1-shot and 59.2(+4.7) on 5-shot.
-Importantly, the CD-FSS benchmark average from previous SOTA\cite{pat} is surpassed by our method on average by 4.6 on 1-shot and 3.0 for 5-shot. \cref{tab:suim} shows our method can also surpass PMNet\cite{dam} on SUIM by 0.3 against a 0.1 of PMNet over second-best RtD\cite{rtd}.\\ In accordance with our findings that FB-IoU needs to be considered as well, \cref{tab:fullours} reports our full results compared with PATNet\cite{pat} trained by ourselves and the recent FSS-method HDMNet\cite{HDM23}.
+Importantly, the CD-FSS benchmark average from previous SOTA\cite{pat} is surpassed by our method on average by 4.6 on 1-shot and 3.0 for 5-shot. \cref{tab:suim} shows our method can also surpass PMNet\cite{dam} on SUIM by 0.3 against a 0.1 of PM over second-best RtD\cite{rtd}.\\ In accordance with our findings that FB-IoU needs to be considered as well, \cref{tab:fullours} reports our full results compared with PATNet\cite{pat} trained by ourselves and the recent FSS-method HDMNet\cite{HDM23}.
 Instable validation curves during training \cite{pat} are observed, causing variations from their reported results, but the overall trend remains stable.
-HDMNet results are obtained from the meta-branch mask as it was more accurate than the fused mask. \cref{tab:fullours} further documents that even without refinement our results can surpass previous work.
+HDMNet results are obtained from the meta-branch mask as it was more accurate than the fused mask.
+Table \ref{tab:fullours} further documents that even without refinement our results can surpass previous work.